BSBA Curriculum

 Bachelor of Science in Business Administration, Concentration in General Business (60 Units)

-Except in cases of credit by examination, no more than 6 units of the core may be completed on a CR/NC basis.
+Except in cases of credit by examination, no more than six units of the core may be completed on a CR/NC basis.
 Students must earn a grade of C- or higher in core Business courses required as prerequisites for other core Business courses.

 Core Requirements (39 Units)